andrew/ultimate-awesome/README.md

 - [awesome-bci](https://github.com/NeuroTechX/awesome-bci) - Curated Collection of BCI resources.
 - [Awesome-Knowledge-Graph-Reasoning](https://github.com/LIANGKE23/Awesome-Knowledge-Graph-Reasoning) - AKGR: Awesome Knowledge Graph Reasoning is a collection of knowledge graph reasoning works, including papers, codes and datasets.
 - [Awesome-Image-Quality-Assessment](https://github.com/chaofengc/Awesome-Image-Quality-Assessment) - A comprehensive collection of IQA papers.
-- [Awesome-Medical-Dataset](https://github.com/openmedlab/Awesome-Medical-Dataset) - Collection of awesome medical dataset resources.
 - [awesome-gpts](https://github.com/taranjeet/awesome-gpts) - Collection of all the GPTs created by the community.
 - [awesome-db](https://github.com/numetriclabz/awesome-db) - A curated list of amazingly awesome database libraries, resources and shiny things by
 - [Awesome-Talking-Head-Synthesis](https://github.com/Kedreamix/Awesome-Talking-Head-Synthesis) - 💬 An extensive collection of exceptional resources dedicated to the captivating world of talking face synthesis!   ⭐ If you find this repo useful, please give it a star! 🤩.
 - [awesome-cafe](https://github.com/utilForever/awesome-cafe) - ☕ 모각코하기 좋은 국내 카페 리스트.
+- [awesome-reversing](https://github.com/HACKE-RC/awesome-reversing) - A collection of resources to learn Reverse Engineering from start!.
 - [Awesome-World-Model](https://github.com/LMD0311/Awesome-World-Model) - Collect some World Models for Autonomous Driving (and Robotic) papers. .
 - [awesome-seml](https://github.com/SE-ML/awesome-seml) - A curated list of articles that cover the software engineering best practices for building machine learning applications.
 - [awesome-crdt](https://github.com/alangibson/awesome-crdt) - A collection of awesome CRDT resources.
 - [awesome-text-summarization](https://github.com/icoxfog417/awesome-text-summarization) - The guide to tackle with the Text Summarization.
 - [awesome-cs-cloudnative-blockchain](https://github.com/cubxxw/awesome-cs-cloudnative-blockchain) - 📚 菜鸟成长手册🚀  CS系列 、云原生系列、区块链系列、web3系列🔥、Golang系列💡.
 - [awesome-glsl](https://github.com/vanrez-nez/awesome-glsl) - :sparkler: Compilation of the best resources to learn programming OpenGL Shaders.
-- [awesome-reversing](https://github.com/HACKE-RC/awesome-reversing) - A collection of resources to learn Reverse Engineering from start!.
 - [non-typical-OSINT-guide](https://github.com/OffcierCia/non-typical-OSINT-guide) - The most unusual OSINT guide you've ever seen.
 The repository is intended for bored professionals only.
 PRs are welcome! .
 - [awesome-llm-security](https://github.com/corca-ai/awesome-llm-security) - A curation of awesome tools, documents and projects about LLM Security.
 - [awesome-earthobservation-code](https://github.com/acgeospatial/awesome-earthobservation-code) - A curated list of awesome tools, tutorials, code, projects, links, stuff about Earth Observation, Geospatial Satellite Imagery.